By Audley Myanmar specialist Will

 Three night cruises take you from Mandalay to Bagan, while a reverse journey will take four nights, and all your food and touring is included.

-Boats options from Mandalay to Bagan
+Boat options from Mandalay to Bagan

-Traditional river cruises aboard one of the RV Paukan and RV Pandaw boats provide a comfortable way to navigate Burma’s waterways.
+Traditional river cruises aboard one of the RV Paukan and RV Pandaw boats provide a comfortable way to navigate Myanmar’s waterways.
 Cabins have en suite bathrooms and air-conditioning.
 Entertainment on-board comes in the form of educational talks covering the boat itself, river navigation and local life.

 The Sanctuary Ananda has been built in the style of a traditional Burmese river cruise houseboat, housing a gym, Jacuzzi and pool.
 All rooms have a private balcony — the only boat on this route that does — and are en suite.
 On board you can enjoy local and Western cuisine prepared by international chefs and glitzy cocktail parties.